 5. Prizes.
 Cash prizes will be awarded for the winning paper ($5,000), first runner-up ($2,500) and second runner-up ($1,500).
 Appropriate recognition will also be given to the faculty sponsors of winning papers.
 The Foundation may, in its discretion, decide to split prizes or award additional prizes.
 Provided that the first-prize paper has not been published or accepted for publication elsewhere, the Foundation has arranged for the publication of such paper in The Florida Tax Review (subject to the normal review and editorial processes of that journal).

 6. Deadline for submission.
 All papers submitted for the Competition must be received by the Foundation by no later than 9:00 p.m.
 EDT, July 1, 2016.
 The original of each paper (but no additional copies), along with the signed faculty sponsor communication, should be mailed or hand-delivered to the following address:

 700 Sixth Street, NW, Ste.
 700

 Attn: Sandie Kiedrowski

-In addition, each paper and faculty sponsor communication should be transmitted electronically, in MS Word, to Mrs. Kiedrowski at: firstname.lastname@example.org.
+In addition, each paper and faculty sponsor communication should be transmitted electronically, in MS Word or PDF, to Mrs. Kiedrowski at: email@example.com.